COMMUNICATIONS, ELECTRONICS, EMERGENCY MANAGEMENT

 CHANGES IN OPERATIONS:

 Contracted Services include equipment maintenance, training costs, printing and other services.
-Training costs remain the same and includes OSSI training for two Communications operators, and attendance at the International Association of Emergency Manager’s conference.
+Training costs decrease, and include web-based training classes and Policeone training subscriptions for the Communications operators, and attendance at the International Association of Emergency Manager’s conference.
 Attendance at the Association of Public Safety Communications Officials (APCO) regional conference for two employees has also been included.
 Attendance at the Hurricane Conference for the Director and the Planner has been funded.
 UAS Pilot training and testing costs for the drone program have been included at $2,500.
 Meals and housing during Emergency Operations Center activation have been funded at $10,000.
 Building and equipment maintenance costs decrease as HVAC and fuel tank repairs funded in FY 21 are not included in FY 22.
 Radio maintenance has been included at $50,000.
 Radio system maintenance has been funded through the Equipment Trust Fund at a cost of $335,772.
 Console maintenance in the Dispatch center was included at a cost of $5,400 in the Communications division.
 Other maintenance costs include the generator and HVAC contracts for the Electronics shop and the radio towers.
 Supplies & Materials include operational and uniform costs for the three divisions.
 Comasset tracking software for the radio system has been included at $4,413 This is the expense for year three of a cloud-based solution that will not require IT support and will allow tracking of locations, status and history for all communications equipment owned by the Town.
 A replacement mobile radio at a cost of $6,500 has been included for OC1.
 Replacement drone batteries have been included at $2,500.
 A replacement handheld satellite phone has also been funded.
 Energy costs increase and are based on the actual expense for the past twelve months.
 Vehicle fuel and maintenance costs are anticipated to decrease.
-Maintenance on OC1 has been included at $6,000 in the FY 21 budget.
-Intragovernmental expenses increase $27,373.
-The IT allocation increases $19,224 and includes $65,400 for the Comcast connection for boardwalk surveillance.
-Allocations for vehicle lease, radio equipment lease and insurance increase, while the allocation for vehicle lease decreases.
+Maintenance on OC1 was included at $6,000 in the FY 21 budget.
+Intragovernmental expenses increase $23,212.
+The IT allocation increases $9,270 and includes $65,968 for the Comcast connection for boardwalk surveillance.
+Allocations for radio equipment lease and insurance increase, while the allocation for vehicle lease decreases.